Staff at the Yakima Hope Center speak about what it means to serve young people.

 Addressing the Needs of Homeless Youth

 The Hope Center plays a crucial role in providing stability for youth and young adults experiencing homelessness.
-Charri explains, “We’re providing a safe foundation… they will eat every single day that they’re here, three meals a day and two snacks.”
+She explains, “We’re providing a safe foundation… they will eat every single day that they’re here, three meals a day and two snacks.”
 By addressing these basic needs, the center allows young people to focus on their goals and aspirations, alleviating the stress of survival.

 Comprehensive Support Services